feidfoe/AdjustBnd4Imbalance/README.md

 # Adjusting Decision Boundary for Class Imbalanced Learning
-This repository is the official PyTorch implementation of WVN-RS.
+This repository is the official PyTorch implementation of WVN-RS, introduced in [Adjusting Decision Boundary for Class Imbalanced Learning](https://arxiv.org/abs/1912.01857).

-The paper will soon be available at arXiv.

 ### Requirements